openworm/openworm_docs/Projects/datarep.rst

 We have an `approximately working version <http://www.opensourcebrain.org/projects/muscle_model/wiki>`_ implemented in NEURON and are porting this to be fully NeuroML2 compliant.

 The electrical side of the model is currently the focus of the OpenWorm Muscle / Neuron Team.
+You can connect with the team `on real time chat <https://gitter.im/openworm/muscle_model>`_.

 To catch up with recent developments of this team, please see the following resources: